nonlocal-lia/sentiment-analysis-project/README.md

 ### Limitations

-Unfortunatly much of the benefits of neural networks comes with much larger dataset than were had here, and thiswas also a significantly difficult task for such a model given that unlike in review data there is no guarentee that approving or disapproving language is actually directed at the brnd or product, so the model needs to determine both that such sentiment exists and that it is directedto one of the possible brands or products that are inthe data, *and not others* which makes this task much more difficult.
+Unfortunatly much of the benefits of neural networks comes with much larger dataset than were had here, and this was also a significantly difficult task for such a model given that unlike in review data there is no guarentee that approving or disapproving language is actually directed at the brnd or product, so the model needs to determine both that such sentiment exists and that it is directed to one of the possible brands or products that are in the data, *and not others* which makes this task much more difficult.

 ### Conclusions

 Doing large scale sentiment analysis on tweets is feasible, but only with sufficiently large and clear datasets.
-But, even with as littel data as is had here, a basic neural network can provide a useful filter for finding tweets or online mention that can be useful for market analysis.
+But, even with as little data as is had here, a basic neural network can provide a useful filter for finding tweets or online mention that can be useful for market analysis.

 ## For More Information